If you searched for "show latest package version npm", "npm latest version", or "npm update package", here is the short answer:

 FAQ

-Does install the absolute latest version?
+Does npm update install the absolute latest version?

 Not always.
 It updates packages to the latest version allowed by your semver ranges.